 This course is in 2 parts: the first part is online which includes the didactic information as well as the post test.
 Once completed, the participant will need to schedule the face-to-face skills test component that is offered at the Richmond campus.

-3 1⁄2 to 4 hours online
+3 1⁄2 to 4 hours of computer instruction

 30-45 minutes skills test

 None